cloudmesh-community/fa18-523-61/project-report/report.md

 -- insert image of find() command with limit argument.

 MongoDB Atlas was designed to handle large datasets by spreading the data among many servers with the cloud computing platform [@www-mongodb-bigdata].
 MongoDB can also be connected to a Hadoop instance to deal with the upcoming challenges that are presented by Big Data.
 This creates an ideal environment to house streaming Twitter data as MongoDB is perfect for document data types such as JSON.
 MongoDB is also thought of as being a great platform for working with Big Data because of the high scalability offered by MongoDB [@www-blog-jlevente-intro].
 However, there have been some points of contention that have arisen with NoSQL databases such as MongoDB.
+Some users that have used MongoDb to store twitter data have reported issues related to duplicate data, which was addressed earlier with the creation of an index.
+Another issue is that because of the structure of Twitter data and the document storage type, it is very hard, if not impossible to do SQL style joins within the data [@www-sarahmei-com].
+Social media data is highly unstructured, and individuals that are accustomed to working with relational SQL based databases may find this type of document styled data very hard to understand, analyze, and construct effective queries against.

-MongoDB Atlas can be provisioned to connect to other applications using different connection methods.
+Conversely, querying and analyzing twitter data in python is an compelling and direct way to open many new doors to insights.

 ## Data Science Algorithms for Twitter Data